![]() |

 Summary:

 Research background.
-In the case of obesity, enlarged adipocytes cause lipid metabolism imbalance and increased oxidative stress, leading to excessive reactive oxygen species (ROS) production.
-ROS contributes to metabolic disorders such as inflammation and insulin resistance, further worsening lipid imbalance and promoting obesity-related diseases.
-Therefore, we investigated the benefits of Elsholtzia splendens that simultaneously suppresses lipid accumulation and ROS.
+In the case of obesity, enlarged adipocytes cause an imbalance in lipid metabolism and increased oxidative stress, leading to excessive production of reactive oxygen species (ROS).
+ROS contribute to metabolic disorders such as inflammation and insulin resistance, further worsening lipid imbalance and promoting obesity-related diseases.
+Therefore, we investigated the benefits of Elsholtzia splendens, which simultaneously suppresses lipid accumulation and ROS.

 Experimental approach.
-We determined the total flavonoid content of the extracts and analysed them by HPLC to identify the functional ingredients.
+We determined the total flavonoid content of the extracts and identified the functional ingredients by HPLC.
 Cell viability and proliferation were evaluated in 3T3-L1 cells.
-The total lipid and triglyceride (TG) contents of cells and nematodes were measured by Oil Red O and TG assay, respectively.
-A qPCR analysis was performed to investigate the mRNA and accumulated ROS in nematodes.
+The total lipid and triglyceride (TG) contents in 3T3-L1 cells and the nematode Caenorhabditis elegans were measured using Oil Red O staining and TG assay, respectively.
+A quantitative polymerase chain reaction (qPCR) analysis was performed to investigate the mRNA quantity and accumulated ROS in nematodes.

 Results and conclusions.
-Apigenin was the major substance in the E. splendens extracts and was most abundant in the flower part.
-The E. splendens flower extract (ESFE) did not show toxicity at concentrations of 25–100 μg/mL and had the highest apigenin content, thus we used ESFE in the subsequent test.
-ESFE and apigenin inhibited total lipid and TG accumulation in 3T3-L1 cells and nematodes.
-These effects were attributed to the inhibition of PPARγ and C/EBPα expression, factors involved in adipocyte differentiation.
-In addition, ESFE and apigenin induced the nuclear localization of DAF-16, which is involved in lipogenesis in nematodes.
-Also, ESFE and apigenin inhibited ROS accumulation in nematodes.
+Apigenin was the major compound in the E. splendens extracts and was most abundant in the flower.
+The E. splendens flower extract did not show toxicity at concentrations of 25–100 μg/mL and had the highest apigenin content, thus we used the flower extract in the subsequent tests.
+E. splendens flower extract and apigenin inhibited total lipid and TG accumulation in 3T3-L1 cells and nematodes.
+These effects were attributed to the inhibition of peroxisome proliferator-activated receptor gamma (PPARγ) and CCAAT/enhancer‐binding protein α (C/EBPα) expression, which are involved in adipocyte differentiation.
+In addition, the flower extract and apigenin induced the nuclear localization of DAF-16, which is involved in lipogenesis in nematodes.
+The flower extract and apigenin also inhibited ROS accumulation in nematodes.